 - Radiant Silvergun stars the only survivors of a planet-wide cataclysm that had occurred only a year prior.
 They had enough sense to stay off the surface after the fact, considering the entity that did it was still actively patrolling it.
 Unfortunately, they only had finite supplies to survive on, and the game picks up when that supply runs out.

 - In the distant past of the X-Universe, humanity was engaged in a fight for survival against the self-replicating terraformers it had created, which then went haywire.
 One Nathan R Gunne led a feint intended to trick the "terraformers" into leaving Sol, then destroying the jumpgate behind them.
 Gunne survived the engagement, but his ship was disabled and crashed on a habitable planet.
 The surviving crew assumed the gambit had failed and they were the only remaining humans.
 They attempted to rebuild society, renaming themselves "Argon" in honor of their commander after his death.
-The Argon find out otherwise when Kyle Brennan, an Earth State test pilot, suffered a malfunction in his experimental jumpdrive, stranding him in the X-Universe gate system in X: Beyond the Frontier.
+The Argon find out otherwise 700 years later when Kyle Brennan, an Earth State test pilot, suffered a malfunction in his experimental jumpdrive, stranding him in the X-Universe gate system in X: Beyond the Frontier.